Suzuki Vitara Common Problems and Solutions

 Problem:

-The car idles roughly and sometimes stumbles when you accelerate.
+The car runs roughly and occasionally stumbles when you accelerate.

 Solution:

-It's very likely that you have an engine vacuum leak from your throttle-body base gasket.
-The only way to solve this is to replace the failed gasket, which you'll find easily on the BreakerYard parts list.
+It's very likely you have an engine vacuum leak from your throttle-body base gasket.
+The only solution is to replace the failed gasket, which you can easily find on the BreakerYard parts list.

 Difficulty level